GarvitTech/Recipe-Costing-Application/IMPORT_FEATURE_GUIDE.md

 ## Image Import

 Currently provides basic image processing.
 For full OCR functionality, additional setup would be required.

+## Additional Fields Management

+- **Automatic Detection**: Any column not matching standard fields is preserved
+- **Visual Indicator**: Ingredients with extra fields show a 📋 icon in the grid
+- **View Fields**: Click on an ingredient with extra fields to view them
+- **Delete Fields**: Option to clear additional fields when viewing them
+- **Examples**: Supplier, Notes, Barcode, Expiry Date, etc.

 ## Import Process